What are the Maximum Demand changes and how will your business be affected?

 Sound complicated?
 Don’t worry, it is – but not to us.

-We will make sure that you can take advantage of the benefits.
-Half Hourly meters give a clearer picture of your energy consumption so we can help reduce your costs by managing your energy how and when you use the most energy.
+We will make sure that you can take advantage of the benefits arising from the P272 legislation.
+Half Hourly meters give a clearer picture of your energy consumption so we can help reduce your costs by managing how and when you use the most energy.

 We’ll help make sure you have full visibility of your peak usage so you’re in a better position to control your consumption and potentially reduce your bill as a result.